-a.
-Increase tax fairness and raise revenue necessary to finance quality public education and other public services b.
-Eliminate regulations that shift the tax burden to the less affluent c.
-Prevent excessive reliance on property tax or any other single tax d.
-Reflect the findings of comprehensive studies of the total individual and corporate tax burden e.
-Assure a tax burden distribution that reflects the ability to pay and that safeguards family subsistence f.
-Assure that statewide uniformity in property tax effort be required g.
-Provide funding for public education that ensures adequacy and equity of resources h.
-Not be used to place arbitrary maximum limits on any state or local government's ability to spend or tax, particularly since such limits have a negative impact on the full funding of schools i.
-Eliminate tax laws and rulings that are harmful to education employees and educational needs j.
-Attract expatriated business and investment to return to benefit our American economy k.
-Encourage penalties to corporations that move their interests abroad to avoid tax liabilities m.
+Increase tax fairness and raise revenue necessary to finance quality

+- public education and other public services - b.
+Establish policies that shift the tax burden from the less affluent - c.
+Prevent excessive reliance on any single tax - Reflect the findings of comprehensive studies of the total individual and corporate tax burden - e.
+Assure a tax burden distribution that reflects the ability to pay and that safeguards family well-being - f.
+Assure that statewide uniformity in property tax effort be required - g.
+Provide funding for public education that ensures adequacy and equity of resources - h.
+Not be used to place arbitrary maximum limits on any state or local government's ability to spend or tax, particularly since such limits have a negative impact on the full funding of schools - Establish tax laws that prevent harm to education employees and educational needs - j.
+Attract expatriated business and investment to return to benefit our American economy - Encourage penalties to corporations that move their interests abroad to avoid tax liabilities - Provide for public funding of national political campaigns to enable greater equity in access to the political process - m.
 Restructure the alternative minimum tax (AMT) by indexing it to inflation at the AMT's original level.
-(1978, 2009)
+(1978, 2024)